elastic/kibana/x-pack/plugins/canvas/README.md

 }
 ```

-In your plugin folder, create a new folder `public` and an `index.ts` file within that.
+In your plugin folder, create a new folder `public` and an `index.ts` file within it.

 This `index.ts` will need export a Kibana Plugin.
 You can use this as a starting point for your plugin.